yujunhuang0316/DATASCI-209_flask_template/README.md

 **Install dependencies**

 On a Mac, open a terminal and run the following command to install the necessary Python libraries.
-See the [pip documentation](https://pip.pypa.io/en/stable/cli/pip_install/) if you need more information, or if you run Python on Windows.
+See the [pip documentation](https://pip.pypa.io/en/stable/cli/pip_install/) if you need more information or if you run Python on Windows.

 ```
 pip3 install -r requirements.txt